dsmiller95/dsmiller95.github.io/content/posts/2020-02-07-cleanup-git-branches/index.md

 done
 ```

 But this has a few problems if we want to start using it more reliably.
-Most obvious is that it leaves a bunch of files lying around!
+The most obvious is that it leaves a bunch of files lying around!
 Let's clean those up by adding a `rm` at the end:

 ```sh
 rm branchesToDelete remotes locals